 KC’s notable productions include recent Barrymore Award nominations for directing (Jane Austen, Abridged, Tiny Dynamite, also co-writer; The Revolutionists, Theatre Horizon); and the critically acclaimed The Beauty Queen of Leenane (named Best Production of the 2012/13 season & Best Director by Philadelphia Weekly, who called her “sensationally gifted”), The Liar (Best Production Honorable Mention that same season), Arcadia (Runner up, Best Overall Production & Best Director by Phindie Independent Critic Awards), Doubt (named one of the Best Plays of 2015 by the Philadelphia Daily News), The Breath of Life (Barrymore Award nomination: Outstanding Overall Production of a Play), The Hothouse (Barrymore nominations for Outstanding Direction & Outstanding Production of a Play), and I Am My Own Wife (Barrymore nominations for Outstanding Direction and Outstanding Production of a Play and winner of the Virginia Brown Martin Philadelphia Award).
 In 2015, KC was named one of Billy Penn’s Who’s Next: 16 Young Philadelphians Shaping the Arts Scene.

 Meghan Winch (she/her) is a Philadelphia-area dramaturg, actor, and playwright.
-She is the artistic associate at Tiny Dynamite, where she cowrote The Complete Works of Jane Austen, Abridged.
+At Tiny Dynamite, she cowrote The Complete Works of Jane Austen, Abridged and wrote Georgiana Recovered in Time, co-created with designer Natalia de la Torre.
 She is the resident dramaturg at Lantern Theater Company, and has also dramaturged shows at Shakespeare in Clark Park, Tiny Dynamite, Hedgerow Theatre, Theatre Horizon, and Iron Age.
 As an actor, she’s appeared at Tiny Dynamite, the Lantern, Shakespeare in Clark Park, and Hedgerow.
 She has taught acting at Villanova University, where she earned her MA in Theatre with a focus on dramaturgy.
 She is a proud recipient of Villanova’s Brian G. Morgan ’67 ’70 Endowed Theatre Award.

 Sara Outing (she/her/hers) is a scenic and props designer, craftsperson, and deviser with a background in illustration, music, and radical puppetry.
 She is honored and thrilled to join the Tiny Dynamite team and continue her creative inquiries working with second-hand materials, eliciting and employing collective memory, and invoking the embedding meanings in form.
 Recent projects with Tiny Dynamite include designing sets and props for Jane Austen Abridged, The Art of Swimming, and Brewer’s Fayre; and partnering with Philadelphia playwright Jarrett McCreary to co-create the play-by-mail A Breath For Us, winner of The Billies Socially Distant Showstopper award in 2021.
 Sara is an alum of the University of Pennsylvania, where she also serves as an advisor and coordinator for the student performing arts.